 One of the easiest ways to find issues with corrupted files is to use the Windows System File Checker.
 SFC will scan your entire registry and will attempt to repair corrupted files.
 Follow these steps to perform a System File Checker scan.

-- Run the dialog box by holding down Windows+R keys simultaneously.
+- Run the dialog box by holding down the Windows+R keys simultaneously.

 - In the dialog box, type in CMD.

-- Hold down Shift+Ctrl+Enter keys, this will open the Command Prompt with administrative privileges.
+- Hold down the Shift+Ctrl+Enter keys; this will open the Command Prompt with administrative privileges.

 - Next, Type in the sfc /scannow command.
 To start scanning, hit the Enter key.